 The Analytics Advantage

 Digital transformation is more than a buzzword today.
 It’s the new imperative.
 Organizations are launching numerous initiatives in their march towards digitalization.
 Disruptive technologies viz.
-Social media, Mobility, Analytics, Cloud and Internet of things (SMACI) are leading the way.
+Social media, Mobility, Analytics, Cloud and the Internet of things (SMACI) are leading the way.
 Of these, analytics plays a pivotal role as it supplements the other four.
 And at the same time, it is getting ever more useful in addressing day to day organizational requirements.
 Social Media has expanded beyond sharing of personal updates to including career interests, product promotions, customer surveys, and identifying new business avenues.
 With the huge volume of data, it generates, it is essential to pick what is relevant and use analytics to draw meaningful inferences.

 THE DATA DELUGE